jamestomasino/blog.tomasino.org/content/post/moving.md

 tomorrow and close on the sale on Monday.
 These seven years have been the longest I've ever lived in one place.
-It's always a little sad closing one chapter, but the joy and excitement of starting the next is a natural counter-balance.
+It's always a little sad closing one chapter, but the joy and excitement of starting the next is a natural counterbalance.

 I took a picture of my son lying in bed dreaming his last dreams here.
 He's only ever known this home and all its space.
 The